Most Active Stories

-UNIDENTIFIED MAN #2: Number five, step forward.
+UNIDENTIFIED MAN: Number five, step forward.

 JOFFE-BLOCK: Exhibits like this one blur the line between entertainment and education.
 But there's also plenty of serious history here, starting with the structure itself.

-JONATHAN ULLMAN: We do consider the building to be, you know, really our ultimate artifact.
+JONATHAN ULLMAN: We do consider the building to be - you know - really, our ultimate artifact.

 JOFFE-BLOCK: Jonathan Ullman is the executive director.
 This 1930s-era building once served as a federal courthouse.

 ULLMAN: There were numerous cases tried that involved alleged mobsters, mob figures.
-But most importantly, that it was a site of one of the Kefauver committee hearings.
+But most importantly - that it was a site of one of the Kefauver committee hearings.

 JOFFE-BLOCK: Those were a series of hearings held by Senator Estes Kefauver to investigate the mob across the U.S., including Las Vegas.
-Now in the courtroom where those hearings took place, a video recreates the interrogations, including a scene with ex-bootlegger and Las Vegas founding father Moe Dalitz.
+Now in the courtroom where those hearings took place, a video re-creates the interrogations, including a scene with ex-bootlegger and Las Vegas founding father Moe Dalitz.

 (SOUNDBITE OF VIDEO)

-MOE DALITZ: If you people wouldn't have drunk it, I wouldn't have bootlegged.
+UNIDENTIFIED ACTOR #2: (as Moe Dalitz) If you people wouldn't have drunk it, I wouldn't have bootlegged.

-UNIDENTIFIED MAN #3: Order.
+UNIDENTIFIED ACTOR #3: Order.